PraxisJS

 class App extends StatefulComponent { /* ... */ }

-{ path: About.__routePath, component: About, beforeEnter: authGuard },
+{ path: '/about', name: 'about', component: About, beforeEnter: authGuard },

 ])